otaviossousa/EmbarcaTech_Final_Project_Countroller/README.md

 ## Acknowledgments and References

-This project was influenced by several example projects from the [BitDogLab-C repository](https://github.com/BitDogLab/BitDogLab-C), specifically:
+This project was influenced by several example projects from the [BitDogLab-C](https://github.com/BitDogLab/BitDogLab-C), specifically:

 - display_oled
 - Joystick_led